Old age: Official definitions

 Most developed Western countries set the retirement age around the age of 65; this is also generally considered to mark the transition from middle to old age.
 Reaching this age is commonly a requirement to become eligible for senior social programs.

-Old age cannot be universally defined because it is context-sensitive.
-The United Nations, for example, considers old age to be 60 years or older.
+There is no universal official definition of old age.
+The United Nations considers old age to be 60 years or older.
 In contrast, a 2001 joint report by the U.S. National Institute on Aging and the World Health Organization [WHO] Regional Office for Africa set the beginning of old age in Sub-Saharan Africa at 50.
 This lower threshold stems primarily from a different way of thinking about old age in developing nations.
 Unlike in the developed world, where chronological age determines retirement, societies in developing countries determine old age according to a person's ability to make active contributions to society.
 This number is also significantly affected by lower life expectancy throughout the developing world.
-Dating back to the Middle Ages and prior, what certain scholars thought of as old age varied depending on the context, but the state of being elderly was often thought as being 60 years of age or older in many respects.
+Dating back to the Middle Ages and prior, what European societies considered old age varied depending on the context, but legislative and other texts often give the state of being elderly as being 60 years or more of age.